amarwalke95/multinod-hdp-cluster/README.md

 # multinode-hdp-cluster

-One Click Automation of creation and deployment of multi-node HDP cluster using Iac on AWS.
+One Click Automation of creation and deployment of multi-node HDP cluster using IaC on AWS.

 ## Getting Started